Chief Operating Officer and General Counsel, Aleo

 Fellowship awarded to support work towards a JD in Law at Stanford University

-SINA KIAN is Chief Strategy Officer and General Counsel at Aleo, a company that is building a decentralized blockchain with significantly enhanced data security and privacy capabilities.
+SINA KIAN is Chief Operating Officer and General Counsel at Aleo, a company that is building a decentralized blockchain with significantly enhanced data security and privacy capabilities.
 He is also an Adjunct Professor at the University of Texas School of Law, and a Term Member at the Council on Foreign Relations.

 Sina was born in Iran in the midst of the Iran-Iraq war; his family immigrated to the US where they all became naturalized citizens.
 Sina received his BA in History at the University of Virginia, and his JD from Stanford Law School.

 At the University of Virginia, Sina received the Dabney Prize for the Outstanding Thesis in U.S. History and the Bunn Prize for the Outstanding Essay in Business and Economic History.
 At Stanford, he was Senior Articles Editor of the Stanford Law Review and published a student note about sovereign immunity and the 11th Amendment.
 He has also published an article in the N.Y.U.
 Law Review about the relationship between the Constitution and the common law.